 plus more for rolling

-- Place the Magnolia Brand® Sweetened Condensed Milk, chocolate chips, and 1 tbsp butter in a small saucepan.
+Place the sweetened condensed milk, chocolate chips, and 1 tbsp butter in a small saucepan.

 *Coat the brigadeiros in sprinkles, or in crystal sugar, shredded coconut, chopped nuts.

-*You can also pour the brigadeiro into small shooter cups and serve like that instead of rolling.
+*You can also pour the brigadeiro into small shooter cups and serve like that instead of rolling, with a small spoon stuck in the cup, you can find those little spoons online or even at the dollar store.